Coveo Platform new features of 2015

 Analytics Managers can now change the column order in data tables by a simple drag and drop operation.
 Custom explorers and dashboards save the status of the column order.

-Using the Content Browser, Coveo Organization administrators can now view all the content of their Organization index thanks to the full access mode.[more]
+Using the Content Browser, Coveo organization administrators can now view all the content of their Organization index thanks to the full access mode.[Learn more]

-The Coveo Cloud Platform now provides a better integration between cloud and on-premises security permissions models.
-System administrators are allowed to directly use, for instance, Salesforce specific user identity when querying the index instead of an email security based identity.
+Coveo now provides a better integration between cloud and on-premises security permissions models.
+System administrators are allowed to directly use, for example, Salesforce specific user identity when querying the index instead of an email security based identity.

-The administration console no longer works with Internet Explorer 9.
-Coveo Organization administrators running the Coveo Cloud Platform on this web browser must use a more recent version of Internet Explorer or another supported web browser (see Supported Browsers - Coveo Cloud V1 Administration Console).
+The Administration Console no longer works with Internet Explorer 9.
+Coveo organization administrators running Coveo on this web browser must use a more recent version of Internet Explorer or another supported web browser (see Supported Browsers - Coveo V1 Administration Console).

 As stated in the December 6th release notification, data pushed to the